Anupama Kundoo Receives The 2021 RIBA Charles Jencks Award

 I have tried to advance the idea that architectural imagination must transcend design and enter the realms of materials science and economics, where some of the bigger questions reside.
 The thrust of my inquiries has been to find practical ways to fulfill the universal human aspiration for refuge, purpose, and social engagement.
 I am grateful to the Jencks Foundation, RIBA and the Charles Jencks Award Jury for recognizing that the resulting body of work is no less a theory than a theory expressed in words.
 My hope is that this work inspires others to ask yet more questions so that together we can build an environmentally and economically responsible stage on which more uplifting human stories can be told. – Anupama Kundoo

 Balancing theory and practice, her work spans multiple areas and scales, from residential and public buildings to installations and urban planning.
-Kundoo's most notable projects include Wall House, Volontariat Home for Homeless Children, Unbound, The Library Of Lost Books.
+Kundoo's most notable projects include Wall House, Volontariat Home for Homeless Children, Sharana Daycare Center, The Library Of Lost Books.
 In 2012, the architect contributed to the Venice Biennale and its "Common Ground" theme with a 1:1 scale replica of the Wall House.
 Her design work and design process was recently the subject of an exhibition at the Louisiana Museum in Denmark.

 Motivated by her experience of the problems of rapid urbanization in Bombay and implemented in experimental buildings in Auroville, Anupama has refined a strong political and conceptual theory for her practice.
 This theory is defined by ad-hoc material experimentation and on-site local construction collaboration.
 Her work points to urgent methodologies for sustainable practices everywhere.
 Celebrating Anupama's work points to our effort to diversify the practitioners being celebrated, continuing Charles Jencks work on amplifying a plurality of voices and meanings in architecture. - Lily Jencks